Formatting your tutorial

 readfile

 Displays the contents of a file and applies syntax highlighting to it.
-It has two optional parameters:
+It has five parameters, two of which are mandatory and three optional:

-• start: Defines the first line that should be displayed.
+• start (optional) is the first line that should be displayed.
 By default this is 1, which means starting from the first line.

-• lines: Defines how many lines should be displayed.
+• lines (optional) is how many lines should be displayed.
 By default this is 0, which displays all lines from start to the end of the file.

 For example, in any content file you can write: